Kwiatens/FloV3R/README.md

 To get the position in space it illuminates a ping-pong ball, to get the rotation it uses MPU6050 IMU.
 The illumination is done by a single Neopixel LED.

-The board is pretty simple to assamble, you can look up schematics for it here: [To Do]
+The board is pretty simple to assemble, you can look up schematics for it here: [To Do]

 > Neopixel with cables:
 ![IMG_20240205_185522214](https://github.com/Kwiatens/FloV3R/assets/110034652/f8a02026-e44f-48e7-b214-850d3dad86cc)